stefanluiken/TogeChat/README.md

 TogeChat
 ===================================

-TogeChat is a chatApp for Android which is built entirely with Java and is powered by Google's Firebase.
+TogeChat is a chat app for Android which is built entirely with Java and is powered by Google's Firebase.

-TogeChat is open source, and provides the user with ready-to-use foundations for a chatApp that can be modified further according to the user's preferences.
+TogeChat is open source, and provides the user with ready-to-use foundations for a chat app that can be modified further according to the user's preferences.
-Firebase is used for the backend infrastructure, allowing for fast and scalable growth.
+Firebase is used for the backend infrastructure, allowing for fast and scalable growth possibilities.

-More info on the Firebase is available at: https://firebase.google.com
+More info on Firebase is available at: https://firebase.google.com.

 Functionality
 --------------

-- Registration / login
+- Registration and login.
-- Backend scaling / security through Firebase
+- Backend scaling and security configuration through Firebase.
-- Chat with multiple users based on email registration
+- Chat with multiple users based on email registration.
-- Notification services
+- Android notifications built-in.
-- Clean UI
+- Clean and smooth UI.

 Functionality
 --------------